Light pollution falling all because of high energy costs

 The charity Lighthouse has tracked light pollution falling around the world, which is a welcome development for wildlife.
 It has noted that light pollution levels are decreasing in the United States, UK, and Germany.
 But the question remains: What are the effects of light pollution on wildlife?

 This article will explore these issues.
-Specifically, we’ll examine the effects of light pollution on the environment, wildlife, and people.
+Specifically, we’ll examine the effects of this problem on the environment, wildlife, and people.

 Low levels of light pollution in the UK

 Worries over energy prices are helping to keep light pollution levels down in the UK.
 Energy charities, such as CPRE, have been campaigning to reduce the amount of lighting in cities.
 In 2011, they asked to count the stars in the constellation of Orion.
-Light pollution at its worst was estimated to be around 10 stars per square mile.
+At its worst was estimated to be around 10 stars per square mile.
 But that number has been declining ever since.

-Those in power are taking action to tackle the problem of light pollution.
+Those in power are taking action to tackle the problem.
 It wants to lower electricity prices to the level of pre-war levels by 2025.
 They’re calling for a cap of eight Euros per megawatt hour by then, a figure significantly lower than the current level of 100 EUR/MWh.
-This would allow local authorities to better plan street light locations and limit unnecessary pollution.
+This would allow local authorities to better plan street light locations and limit unnecessary pollutants.

 Low levels of light pollution in Germany